 2

-On the colder nights, whether there was rain or snow falling outside, my father would prop his leg up on a cushion, and pad his lower leg with hot water bottles.
+On the colder nights, whether there was rain or snow or hail falling outside, my father would prop his leg up on a cushion and pad his left leg with hot water bottles.
+It happen nearly as often when we were younger, but by the time I left for college it had become a common sight.
 He didn’t say a word about how much his leg bothered him, it just wasn’t his way.
 But it was the only evidence I really had of his military service; even his medals were mostly kept locked up in his safe.
+Neither did I have the courage to really ask him about his war stories; whatever Ryan or Mom knew, they refused to talk about it.

 I’ve often wondered what he thought about me taking up marksmanship.
 Ryan and our mother had always made their feelings clear, even if it was just through silence.
 Yet my father was the one who’d bought me my Smith and Wesson for my eighteenth birthday, on the summer before I’d gone up to study at Doldrum.
 It was for some competition or another.
 Really, I don’t remember anything about it now.